 62.5/125, OM1, multimode, indoor rated fiber.

-62.5/125, OM1, multimode, indoor/outdoor rated fiber.
+62.5/125, OM1, multimode, indoor/outdoor, plenum rated fiber.

 “SC” type connectors shall be used on all cable terminations, including junction boxes and break-out trays.

 Performance characteristics (including optical attenuation) shall be such that the fiber optic modules specified in Section 2.9 function to deliver signals end-to-end with sufficient bandwidth and quality to meet the specified application.